Share videos of celebrities and students solving problems in math-related jobs. Then, have your students try the free activities!

 Would your students be surprised to learn that math plays a key role in dream careers ranging from fashion designer to professional chef?
 Show them what it’s all about with the Math at Work web series, featuring industry leaders working shoulder-to-shoulder with students to give them helpful insights into math-related jobs.

 Each video in the Math at Work series demonstrates problem solving in action as celebrities and students tackle challenges in jobs that involve math.
 Your students can join in by completing each video’s related lessons.

 Math Meets the Olympics

 Math may be the last thing you think of when you're watching sports.
-But when it comes to the world of athletics—including the Olympic Games—math is always in play.
-Three-time Olympian DeeDee Trotter hosts an exploration of how math and sports intersect, as three student athletes get the scoop from an Olympic javelin thrower, a Paralympic cycling hopeful, and a U.S. Olympic & Paralympic Committee dietician.
+But when it comes to the world of athletics—including the Olympic® Games—math is always in play.
+This series of activities explores how math and sports intersect and has students in Grades K–12 analyzing everything from shapes that the athletes use and make to how math can help with nutrition and goal-setting.